NHSDigital/integration-adaptor-111/README.md

 * NGINX_CRL - Certificate revocation list
 * NGINX_CRL_URL - CRL URL - Nginx can download CRL on startup

-## ITK to FHIR Mapping
+## Mapping documentation
-Even though the adaptor removes this complexity, the [FHIR field mappings have been documented for information](doc/ITK_FHIR_mapping.md).
+To help understand what fields are populated by the adaptor we provide [ITK to FHIR field mappings](doc/ITK_FHIR_mapping.md).

+We also provide [example JSON payloads](doc/json) of what the adaptor generates from an [incoming XML payload](doc/xml).

 ## ITK Testbench
 The [ITK Testbench] provided by NHS England has an essential tool for ITK interface development and conformance.